B-Kiraly/Swapy-vue-demo-game/README.md

 ## Todo

--Figure out dice visibility checking system (standalone component? slot class? keep experiementing) -Mechanics that clear empty dice pool slots (make dice slots less visible as well) -For DiceRows: Make all but the first empty slot invisible so the rows look less hard-coded?
+-Finish and test DiceSetDemo and the dice set-specific util functions -Figure out dice visibility checking system (standalone component? slot class? v-show?)
+-For DiceRows: Make all but the first empty slot invisible so the rows look less hard-coded?
--Better safeguarding against colliding Swapy IDs for slots (Dice Pool) and items -standalone dice slot component?
-(Could help make their display dynamic) -Expand on the dice demo (Delete dice, etc)
+-Better safeguarding against colliding Swapy IDs for slots (Dice Pool) and items -Expand on the dice demo (Delete dice, etc)
 -Make a game out of the dice demo? (match number, submit values to a global counter?)
 -Figure out why swapy localstorage for component positions is no longer working